manureta/suite/docs/usermanual/source/processing/processes/raster/contour.rst

 The following example chains the ``gs:Contour`` process with the :ref:`gs:BarnesSurface <processing.processes.vector.barnessurface>` process to extract contour lines from a points feature collection.
 The ``gs:BarnesSurface`` process computes an intermediate raster layer that is then converted back to contour lines by the ``gs:Contour`` process.

-Contour lines are computed for an interval of 1 degrees, and the computation is limited to the area around Spain.
+Contour lines are computed for an interval of 2 degrees, and the computation is limited to the area around the Iberian Peninsula.

 .. note:: The detail of contour lines is directly affected by the interpolation process, since that defines the resolution of the intermediate coverage from which contour lines are calculated.